 Where to stay in Plitvice Lakes

 You basically have two choices regarding the location of your accommodation in Plitvice Lakes: either you stay within the park, or you stay outside the park in nearby villages.

 There are very few accommodation choices within walking distance from the Plitvice Lakes entrance 1 and 2.

-In fact, if you want to stay within the park, then your only Plitvice Lakes accommodation choice consists of old fashioned hotels that are owned and managed by park’s own management (read: state owned, run down and overpriced).
+In fact, if you want to stay within the park, then your only accommodation choice consists of old fashioned hotels that are owned and managed by the park’s own management (read: state-owned, run-down, and overpriced).

-All other accommodation are around Plitvice Lakes, in the surrounding villages.
+All other accommodation is around Plitvice Lakes, in the surrounding villages.

 However, even with this in mind, staying within the park has its advantages though.